jordanshardy/JordanHardy_T1A1/readme.md

 **WaitStaff**

-This class includes information on the waiters and waitresses and which zones they’re assigned to in the restaurant.
+This class includes information on the wait staff and which zones they’re assigned to in the restaurant.

 **Menu Class**

-Menu will contain a list of dishes with corresponding information about the dish like: price, nutritional values (Calories etc), ingredients, allergen warnings.
-This will also updated the customer if anything is unavailable or out of stock and approx. how long a dish takes to cook.
+Menu will contain a list of dishes with corresponding information about the dish, such as price, nutritional values (Calories, etc), ingredients, allergen warnings.
+This will also update the customer if anything is unavailable or out of stock and the approximate wait time.

 **Customer Class**